department-of-veterans-affairs/notification-utils/tests/test_files/index.md

 ## Unsupported markdown

-VA Notify markdown is not gauranteed to support:
+VA Notify markdown is not guaranteed to support:

 - Ordered sublists.
 Github markdown discusses ordered sublists [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists), but a close inspection of the rendered output reveals that ordered sublists are not actually nested.
 (Unordered sublists are nested.)
 - Sublists nested more than once